lynn0702/Torchlite/torchlite.md

 ***Resistant:*** When a roll would inflict stress or a complication on you from nonmagical weapons, step down that roll’s effect die against you.
 You can also spend a Ⓟ to ignore the stress or complication entirely.

-***Magic Resistance:*** When you roll to avoid complications or non-Damaged from magic, step down that roll’s effect die against you.
+***Magic Resistance:*** When you roll to avoid complications or non-Damaged stress from magic, step down that roll’s effect die against you.
 You can also spend a Ⓟ to ignore the stress or complication entirely.

 ***Erudite Researcher (Gear):*** When you spend an hour or more with good sources (a library, a meticulous ledger, accurate maps, informed and cooperative experts, etc.) add d6 and step up your effect die on rolls to create research-based assets.